Do I Need a VPN?

 Originally, VPNs were almost exclusively used by employees of big companies, organizations and governments to ensure remote workers had a secure connection to their servers.
 Today, with so many more people connecting to the internet, VPNs have become popular among everyday consumers as well.
 This is due to the many benefits of a VPN, including:

-• Protecting your connection on public Wi-Fi.
-One of the biggest reasons VPNs are so widespread now is because they protect sensitive data — such as authentication credentials — when you access the internet on public Wi-Fi.
-Because VPNs scramble information in transit, others in your network will not be able to use any of your data.
+- Protecting your connection on public Wi-Fi.
+One of the biggest reasons VPNs are so widespread now is because they protect sensitive data, such as authentication credentials, when you access the internet on public networks.
+Because VPNs scramble information in transit, others in your network will be unable to see any of your data.

-• Preventing your ISP from tracking you.
+- Preventing your ISP from tracking you.
 Normally, your web traffic can be seen and scrutinized by your ISP at any given time.
-Depending on what you’re doing — streaming 4k video or torrenting, for example — your ISP may choose to slow your connection speed, a practice that is known as throttling.
-VPNs make it so your ISP is unable to know exactly what you’re doing online.
+Based on what you’re doing — streaming 4k video or torrenting, for example — they may slow down your connection, a practice that is known as bandwidth throttling.
+VPNs prevent this by making it so your ISP is unable to know exactly what you’re doing online.

 What is a VPN used for?